Hypnotherapy for Overcoming Phobias

 What is a Phobia?
 Types and How Phobias Develop

-A phobia is an intense, persistent fear of a specific object, situation, or activity that leads to avoidance and significant distress.
+A phobia is a strong, lasting fear of a specific object, situation, or activity.
+It can cause avoidance and major distress.
 Common categories include:

 - Specific phobia: fear of a particular thing—heights (acrophobia), spiders (arachnophobia), flying (aviophobia).